ml5js/ml5-website-archive/docs/getting-started/hello-ml5.md

 You've just made a simple machine learning powered program that:
 1. takes an image,
 2. classifies the content of that image, and
-3. displays the results all in your web brower!
+3. displays the results all in your web browser!

 Not all of our examples are structured exactly like this, but this provides a taste into how ml5.js is trying to make machine learning more approachable.
 Try using different images and seeing what kinds of things get returned.